What Are Market Profile Charts & Best Software To Use?

 The Time Price Opportunity (TPO) indicates the volume and liquidity at each price level throughout the day’s trading.
 It essentially tells you how many trades were done at each price.

 Above the point of control suggests the stock is overpriced, therefore a possible confirmation for a short-term short.
 Below the point of control would mean a possibly undervalued equity, thus a possible long trade.
 Each time block letter represents a TPO.
+This shows the amount of trading activity at each price level.

 3. Time Blocks